rishabdutta/ScrollStack/README.md

 Methods like `layoutIfNeeded()` doesn't work.

-As per Apple [docs](https://developer.apple.com/documentation/uikit/uistackview) the UIStackView subviews' layout are updated when one of those subview are either added, removed or hidden.
+As per Apple [docs](https://developer.apple.com/documentation/uikit/uistackview) the UIStackView subview's layout are updated when one of those subview are either added, removed or hidden.

-So in order to update the layout automatically we need to perform the following three line
+So in order to update the layout automatically we need to perform the following three lines

 ```swift
 let firstView = stackView.arrangedSubviews[0]